Akiiki/coding/scripts/eris_dev/README.md

 `source ./install_docker.sh`

+## Install golang
+Check that version is up to date

+`source ./install_go.sh`

 ## Harden the server

 `bash new_server.sh`

-Note you should only ever run this script once.
+Note: you should only ever run this script once.

 You should now be some user (not root).
 As this new user, run: